 My first thought when I heard of someone PAINTING FABRIC was, “WHAT, I would never do that, I can’t imaging it actually looking or feeling ok.”
-I know painting fabric has become a little more popular lately, but I just didn’t think it would ever be a project for me….until I got desperate.
+I know painting fabric has become more popular lately, but I just didn’t think it would ever be a project for me….until I got desperate.

 This summer I “restyled” my front porch, and the current color of my cushions just didn’t look right with the new decor.
 More importantly, outdoor cushions are expensive y’all, so buying new was just not in the budget.
 Deep breath, OK so here I go starting a project I never really thought I would ever attempt;